jmix-framework/jmix-docs/CONTRIBUTING.md

 includeBuild 'external/jmix-$GUIDE_NAME-sample'
 ```

-Additionally, you have to add the source root to the Antora playbook:
+Additionally, you have to add the source root to the Antora playbook (both `antora-playbook.yml` as well as `antora-playbook.ci.yml`):

 ```yaml
 content: